Why is the sky blue? | Scattering of light | Rayleigh scattering

 where λ is the wavelength of the light

-The intensity of scattering will be more if the wavelength of the light is low.
-The violet-coloured light, which has the lowest wavelength is scattered the most while the red-coloured light is least scattered.
 Blue light is the third most scattered light.
-Since the concentration of Blue light is higher in the sunlight than Violet and Indigo.
-Also, our eyes are more sensitive to the blue colour.
+Since the concentration of blue light is higher in the sunlight than violet and indigo.
+Also, our eyes are more sensitive to the blue color.
 That’s why the sky appears blue.

 Why the Sun appears reddish during sunrise and sunset and yellowish during the day?

-In the day, the Sun appears yellowish because the Violet, Indigo and blue lights are scattered away.
-With a lack of blue, Sun appears Yellowish.
-During Sunrise and Sunset, the sun is near the horizon and the sunlight has to travel through more atmosphere.
+During sunrise and sunset, the sun is near the horizon, and the sunlight has to travel through more atmosphere.
 The sun appears reddish-orange as more scattering takes place of other lower wavelength lights.

 Other examples of scattering of light